MattisLind/DECNA-replica/README.md

 * The ARDY/SRDY (pin 37) on the 82586 is grounded.
 * The XACKAL signal (pin 2) from the 8207 is connected to (pin 11) Latch Enable on a 74LS373 meaning that when data is ready it is latched in the 74LS373 chip.
 I wonder if the XACKAL signal go somewhere else as well?
 I.e. involved in generating the BRPLY to the CTI bus?
 * Pin 17 of the MB502A Ethernet encoder decoder chip is connected to Vcc, this means that the signals from the MB502A to the transceiver is set up for an AC coupled path, i.e. a transformer.
+* The 82586 clock and ethernet serial data inputs need MOS levels.
+Use a 74ACT14 to get proper MOS levels.

 ### Some good info on the DECNA from Bjoren Davis